rafa1510/rafa1510/README.md

 ### Hi! 👋
-I'm Rafa 🙂 Welcome to my profile!
 <br>
 <br>
-Hi!
 I’m Rafa, a full-time Computer Science student focused on full stack web development.
 I have experience in technologies such as React, NodeJS, Python, SQL databases and more.
 <br>
 <br>
 My background includes working on software development projects and collaborating with other students, as well as professional experience in financial operations and customer service.
 For fun I like to golf, play video games, and do calisthenics!